 But images can be costly from a performance perspective.
 At Foodie Digital, we work closely with our members to strike the right balance between image quality and performance.

 Bottom line: Image optimization and advanced image loading techniques are key for competitive Core Web Vitals.
-We use ShortPixel a lot at Foodie Digital.
+We use ShortPixel and Cloudflare a lot at Foodie Digital.